cyse7125-su24-team09/.github/profile/README.md

 Istio is used as the service mesh to manage traffic flow, enforce security policies, and facilitate service discovery throughout the Kubernetes cluster.

-### Logging
+### Observability

-Fluentbit is used to collect and aggregate logs from across the cluster, forwarding them to AWS CloudWatch for centralized monitoring and comprehensive analysis.
+- **Logging**: Fluentbit is used to collect and aggregate logs from across the cluster, forwarding them to AWS CloudWatch for centralized monitoring and comprehensive analysis.

-### Monitoring

-Prometheus is used to monitor metrics of the Kubernetes cluster and operational microservices.
+- **Monitoring**: Prometheus is used to monitor metrics of the Kubernetes cluster and operational microservices.
 Grafana is used to visualize these metrics in real-time through interactive dashboards, offering insights into system performance, health, and operational status.

+- **Tracing**: Jaeger is used for distributed tracing, with Elasticsearch as the data store.
+This setup enables efficient analysis of trace data, aiding in performance monitoring and debugging across the cluster.

 ## Design and Implementation Considerations